Leechpool Primary School | Our Curriculum

 Our curriculum is supported by the core value of the school ‘Respect’, which was chosen by the children.
 This demands that other children, adults, beliefs, cultures and traditions are valued alongside our traditional and contemporary British values.
 Knowledge and understanding of these is developed through various areas of the curriculum as well as within the RE and PSHE subject areas.
 Important religious festivals from different faiths are marked as well as the Christian Holy days.
-Black History week is a key feature within the school calendar as is British week which each year celebrates a different aspect of our culture.
+B lack History week is a key feature within the school calendar as is British Week which each year celebrates a different aspect of our culture.

 At Leechpool we have a developed a subject leadership system that empowers staff to oversee, develop, monitor and evaluate the teaching and learning within their subject.
 The role is highly valued and staff are given leadership time either on a regular basis or for particular projects.
-Working parties form an important part of our PDMs and subject leaders benefit from the collaboration of all staff.
+Working parties form an important part of our Professional Development Meetings and subject leaders benefit from the collaboration of all staff.
 CPD opportunities are taken up whenever possible, to allow subject leaders across the curriculum to learn about the latest thinking in their area and share it with the rest of the staff.

 Early Years Outcomes

-In the Early Years we provide a range of activities and opportunities to broaden the children’s knowledge across the 17 areas of the curriculum and at the end of the year we assess the children against provides children with the opportunity to explore, investigate and consolidate their learning and the adults support the children by observing, facilitating and moving children on with their individual next steps of learning.
+In the Early Years we provide a range of activities and opportunities to broaden the children’s knowledge across the 17 areas of the curriculum and at the end of the year we assess the children against these.
+The curriculum provides children with the opportunity to explore, investigate and consolidate their learning and the adults support the children by observing, facilitating and moving children on with their individual next steps of learning.
 The children’s development is supported by a rich learning environment both inside the classroom and in the outside play area with road layouts, play huts, balance bikes, sand and water areas, carpenters bench and many other pieces of equipment provided to enrich the children’s play to learn experience.

 We have invested heavily in time and money to develop our literacy curriculum working for 2 years with the consultants TT Education.
 The emphasis is on the relationship between reading and writing and how one feeds the other.
 We have developed a writing process of ‘experience it, play with it, use it, develop it, connect it’.
 The learning process disaggregates the complex skills and allows the children to develop their knowledge and use of language, their knowledge and use of grammatical structures and their ability to write for a range of purposes and audiences.
 Half termly units of work generally follow the pattern ‘poetry (language and vocabulary), fiction (grammar and stylistic devices) and then non-fiction (using the skills above and others specific to the purpose of the texts).
 We have a school wide list of recommended reads which, along with an evolving stock of contemporary books, enrich the reading experience of our children which in turn gives them access to and an understanding of, the language and grammatical devices to affect the reader in different ways.